 What We Do

-Most of LCW's work is in the urgent care environment deliver high quality integrated urgent healthcare services to nearly 3.5 million people across North West and North Central London.
-To achieve this we work in partnership with Commissioners, Acute and Community Trusts, GP Federations and other health and social care organisations in the development of integrated services.
-The range of services we offer are set out below.
+Most of LCW's work is in the urgent care environment delivering high quality, integrated healthcare services to nearly 3.5 million people across north west and north central London.
+To achieve this we work in partnership with commissioners, acute and community trusts, GP federations, PCNs and other health and social care organisations in the development of integrated services.
+View the range of services we offer below.

 Integrated Urgent Care